kr-colab/disperseNN2/docs/source/vignette.rst

 		count=$(zcat temp_wd/vignette/iraptus.vcf.gz | grep -v "##" | grep "#" | wc -w)
 		for i in $(seq 10 $count); do id=$(zcat temp_wd/vignette/iraptus.vcf.gz | grep -v "##" | grep "#" | cut -f $i); grep -w $id temp_wd/vignette/iraptus.csv; done | cut -d "," -f 4,5 | sed s/","/"\t"/g > temp_wd/vignette/iraptus.locs

-		gunzip temp_wd/vignette/iraptus.vcf.gz
+This filtering results in 1951 SNPs from 95 individuals.
 We will take 10 repeated samples from each tree sequences, to get a total of 1,000 training datasets (100 tree sequences, 10 samples from each).
 Our strategy for this is to use 10 different preprocess commands, each with a different random number seed.

 .. code-block:: bash